-- Protect children from the sun by having them wear a hat and sunglasses and by using an umbrella.
+- Makes sure your adolescent is protected from the sun and wears a hat and sunglasses, and uses an umbrella.
 Use a sunscreen that is at least SPF (sun protection factor) 15.

 - Try to spend as much time indoors as possible on very hot and humid days.

 - Teach your adolescent to warm-up and cool-down before and after exercising.

 - If your adolescent has a medical condition or is taking medication, consult your adolescent's physician for further advice for preventing heat-related illnesses.